ShunSakurai/easy_paste/README.md

 ## Usage

-### Overview
+### Generating a table

-You can open the program by double-clicking Easy Paste.exe or its alias.
+- You can open the program by double-clicking Easy Paste.exe or its alias.
 - Choose a Trados-compatible CSV file or a html file exported from memoQ's statistics
 - Currently only CSV files are supported
-- Click "Run!"
+- Click "Generate table!"

+### Copy and pasting

 - Open the exported CSV file
 - You can easily copy and paste the table to your quote
+- Paste with "Keep Text Only" option in order to avoid messing up the font and the format

 ![UI](https://raw.github.com/wiki/ShunSakurai/easy_paste/easy_paste_ui.png)